What to wear for outdoor summer family photos

 In the summer, rural landscapes are lush and green, so I recommend staying away from solid green pieces if you choose this type of location so you still pop from the background!

-A lot of people think that matching sibling outfits are super cute (I mean, they ARE) but they’re actually NOT a great choice for family photos because they make it really difficult to pose when your shirts are blending together.
-And honestly, they’re kinda cheesy for someone who wants authentic family photos.
+A lot of people think that matching sibling outfits are super cute (I mean, they ARE) but they’re not the best choice for family photos because they make it really difficult to pose when your shirts are blending together.

 In my sessions, we run, lay, stand, sit, and spin!
 I shoot from above and from all sides.
 Whatever you choose (for everyone in the family!) make sure it passes the movement test – aka, you don’t feel constrained or self-conscious at different angles or positions.
 This is especially important when considering dresses – I recommend staying away from short dresses (for girls and moms!) as it’s all too easy when moving around to get a great shot with expression but show a little too much below!